pulumi/docs/content/docs/esc/development/psp.md

 {{% /choosable %}}

-For more examples of Pulumi Service Provider usage, check out [examples folder](https://github.com/pulumi/pulumi-pulumiservice/tree/main/examples) of Pulumi Service Provider github repository.
+For more examples of Pulumi Service Provider usage, check out the [examples folder](https://github.com/pulumi/pulumi-pulumiservice/tree/main/examples) in the Pulumi Service Provider GitHub repository.
 It is open source, and contributions are welcome!